AnswerDotAI/fsdp_qlora/README.md

 --reentrant_checkpointing true \
 ```

-This requires roughly 55GB of CPU RAM for model loading and FSDP CPU offloading.

 ## Training Options

 For quantization we support HQQ and bitsandbytes.
 We're currently doing benchmarking to help you decide which to use.
 If you do use bitsandbytes, be sure to pass `--reentrant_checkpointing True` to avoid triggering a bug in bitsandbytes which results in high memory usage (a fix is in progress).